neondatabase/website/content/docs/introduction/monitor-billing.md

 1. Select your Profile.
 1. Select **Billing** from the menu.

-Here you will find the current bill and your current usage for all projects in your Neon account.
-Usage is reset to zero at the beginning of each month.
+Here you will find the current bill and usage for all projects in your Neon account.
+Compute usage is reset to zero at the beginning of each month.
 For example, on the Launch plan, compute usage will be set back to **0/300h** at the beginning of each month.
+Storage and project usage reflect your current usage, including any extra storage or projects that have been automatically added as a result of exceeding your plan's allowances.

 ![Monitor billing and usage](/docs/introduction/monitor_billing_usage.png)